linagora/obm-deploy-doc/docs/install.md

 Install common packages on Debian GNU/Linux Wheezy
 ---------------------------------------------------------------------------

-*This step should also works on other .deb based distros (Ubuntu, Mint ...).*
+*This step should also work on other .deb based distros (Ubuntu, Mint ...).*

     $ sudo aptitude install git python-dev wget